 The pricing offered by the company is also a concern for lodges and hotels.
-In the past years, Airbnb has received a fair share of scandals ranging from robbery and damage of property.
+In the past years, Airbnb has received a fair share of scandals ranging from robbery and property damage.

 This is another critical challenge that hotels are facing and will face in the coming year.
 Catching direct clients has posed problems for hotels.
 This has led some big hotel chains batting each other to have the attention of direct clients.
-This implies that for other independent hotels and chains involved should start offering loyalty programs which include discounts and specials.
+This implies that other independent hotels and chains should start offering loyalty programs that include discounts and specials.